National Guard & Reserve Benefits

 Served at least twenty years retiring you under title 10 of the United States Code shall be considered a veteran.

 If you were not activated for 90 days or more you still have some benefits opportunities.

 - Educational Benefits (Use it or lose it - check your dates to ensure you did not allow these benefits to expire).

 - Service-connected disability if you were injured while serving.
 Proof of event or injury needs to be present in military medical records.

 - VA Guaranteed Home Loan (If you have six solid years between the National Guard & the Reserves combined.
 Need to provide a NGB22 & NGB23 (retirement points).

 - A National Guard individual who has a service-connected disability rating, from an injury in basic training and has never been federally activated except for basic is eligible for burial benefits (21P-530 Application for Burial Benefits).

-2. Even though he/she has a service-connected disability rating he/she is NOT eligible for a grave marker because he does not have a 20 letter from the National Guard, or was activated for federal duty other than for training purposes.
+- Even though he/she has a service-connected disability rating he/she is NOT eligible for a grave marker because he does not have a 20 letter from the National Guard, or was activated for federal duty (90 days or more) other than for training purposes.

-What you will not be able to apply for: Veterans License Plates, Veteran - Driver's License Status, Veteran's ID Card, Headstone or Marker, Iowa Trust Fund, Military Property Exemption, and VA Pensions.
+What you will not be able to apply for: Veterans License Plates, Veteran - Driver's License Status, Veteran's ID Card, Headstone or Marker, Iowa Trust Fund, Military Property Exemption (unless you have a 20 yr letter or was federally activated for 90 days or more), and VA Pensions.